 What makes this overweight and sick transition so enjoyable is that Frank is hilarious and raw.
 The film is emotional, educational and entertaining.
 Great behind the scenes footage of someone changing their life through food.

 "We are not eating food any more.
 We are eating food like products."

-The same team that made Food Matters, this doco looks at the diet industry, our sugar consumption and the insincere marketing of food.
+This documentary, shot by the same Australian team that made Food Matters (#5 on the list), looks at the diet industry, our sugar consumption and the insincere marketing of food.
 Dieting is unsuccessful for a reason.
-Watch this movie to learn lifestyle habits that will make you lose weight and be sustainably healthy.
+Watch this movie to learn lifestyle habits that will help you lose weight and become sustainably healthier.

 "We're poisoning ourselves with highly processed, nutrient depleted foods."